2000 All Japan Pro Wrestling mass exodus: All Japan Pro Wrestling

 After the new Noah roster wrestled their last matches for the promotion, All Japan began the process of rebuilding itself, relying on freelance talent and cross promotional matches to fill its cards.
-On August 11, 2000, Masanobu Fuchi appeared at the New Japan Pro-Wrestling (NJPW) show in Ryogoku Kokugikan.
+On August 11, 2000, Masanobu Fuchi appeared at the New Japan Pro-Wrestling (NJPW) G1 Climax show in Ryogoku Kokugikan.
 Standing in a New Japan ring for the first time in his career, Fuchi announced his intention to "break down the walls" between All Japan and New Japan, and he was soon joined in the ring by NJPW foreman Riki Choshu.
 The two exchanged a handshake in the ring, and thus a cross promotional relationship began between All Japan Pro Wrestling and New Japan Pro Wrestling.
 The first major cross promotional matches between NJPW and AJPW took place on October 9, 2000 at NJPW Do Judge!! in the Tokyo Dome.
 Fuchi, Dr. Death Steve Williams and Toshiaki Kawada all represented AJPW on the card, with Kawada shockingly defeating IWGP Heavyweight Champion Kensuke Sasaki in a non-title match in the main event.
 This led to Sasaki, in kayfabe, becoming so disgusted with himself for losing to an outsider that he vacated the championship.
 The two promotions continued to work together, with Fuchi and Kawada regularly appearing in NJPW throughout late 2000.
 All Japan returned to the Tokyo Dome for the first time since the exodus on January 28, 2001, with appearances from Keiji Mutoh and Jushin Thunder Liger, as well as a main event featuring Kensuke Sasaki teaming up with Toshiaki Kawada to defeat Genichiro Tenryu and Hiroshi Hase.